-Four-star event rider and multi- junior and young rider European eventing medallist Georgie Spence provides one H&H forum user with some helpful advice on how to see a stride while jumping
+Five-star event rider and multi- junior and young rider European eventing medallist Georgie Spence provides one rider with some helpful advice on how to see a stride while jumping

 Georgie says: A lot of people struggle with seeing a stride so I wouldn’t worry yourself too much.
 There are plenty of different exercises you can try.